sthejasbabu/cs404/lab04/readme.txt

  To   :Mark Yoder
  From :Thejas Babu
-        B13223
+ Roll : B13223
-  Subject:lab04 (led matrix)

-This lab is about using i2c to connect led matrix to beaglebone
+a)In this lab we learned to connect led matrix to beaglebone using i2c.

-ledmatrix.js contains code for connecting 8*8 bicolour led matrix to i2c of beaglebone to display different faces on led matrix x.js contains code for etcha sketch using joystick
+b)ledmatrix.js contains code for connecting 8*8 bicolour led matrix to i2c of beaglebone.

+c)We used the code to display different faces on led matrix.

+d)We then controlled the led matrix with a push-button using the matrix_button.js

+d)x.js contains code for etcha sketch using joystick